Mickey Rourke: 2010–present

 Rourke starred in the 2020 Canadian-American thriller film Girl in which he played a sheriff.
 His co-star Bella Thorne accused him of injuring her pelvis instead of hitting her knee caps as intended in the scene and claimed he was uncooperative on set, refusing to speak with crew.

 In the 2021 film Man of God, which is on the life of St Nectarios of Aegina, Rourke plays the role of a paralyzed man.

-In 2023, he starred in Roman Polanski's drama film The Palace.
+In 2023, he had a role in Roman Polanski's drama film The Palace.

 In April 2025, Rourke entered the British version of Celebrity Big Brother to appear as a housemate on its twenty-fourth season.
 In his first live appearance, he was criticized for an on-air physical action towards the show's co-host AJ Odudu, grabbing her by the waist and making her 'clearly uncomfortable', with some viewers wanting him to be taken off the show.
 On the third episode of the series, Rourke made openly homophobic and disparaging remarks towards housemate JoJo Siwa, and was subsequently given a formal warning by the show for his conduct.
 On April 12, it was announced that Rourke had been removed from the house, due to "inappropriate language and instances of unacceptable behaviour", this time toward housemates Ella Wise (unwanted sexual remark) and Chris Hughes (aggressive verbal confrontation).
-As of April 2025, Rourke is planning to sue ITV after only receiving £50,000 of his agreed £500,000 fee.
+As of April 2025, Rourke was planning to sue ITV after only receiving £50,000 of his agreed £500,000 fee.

 Other works

 Rourke made his stage debut in a revival of Arthur Miller's A View from the Bridge.
-He lent his voice to the video games Driv3r (2004) as Charles Jericho and True Crime: New York City (2005) as Terrence "Terry" Higgins, which was his fifth and last work with actor Christopher Walken.
+He lent his voice to the video games Driver 3 (2004) as Charles Jericho and True Crime: New York City (2005) as Terrence "Terry" Higgins, which was his fifth and last work with actor Christopher Walken.
 He also appeared in a Japanese TV commercial for Suntory Reserve (early '90s) and a commercial for Daihatsu and Lark cigarettes.
 In 2009, Rourke voiced the character of Dick Marcinko for the biographical video game Rogue Warrior, which was released on December 1, 2009.

 In 2010, he appeared in a Dutch TV commercial for Bavaria Beer.

 Rourke appeared as a gangster in the music video for "Hero" by Enrique Iglesias.
 Actress Jennifer Love Hewitt also made an appearance in the clip.

 Rourke has been the subject of two extensive biographies on his life and career Stand Alone: The Films of Mickey Rourke and Hollywood Outlaw: The Life of Mickey Rourke both were written by British author Saurav Dutt.
 In 2014, Dutt announced he was producing and writing a novelization inspired by an undeveloped script for a movie that Rourke wrote titled Wild Horses which was eventually released in Fall 2015.